Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Hardness

 \section{Hardness}

-Known algorithms for the Fair Top-$k$ Selection problem \cite{asudeh2019designing} do not scale well with the dataset size, especially in high dimensions.
-Here we establish (conditional) lower bounds which suggest that the problem is unlikely to be solvable efficiently in high dimensions.
-We first consider a special case of the problem in fixed dimensions and then extend our results to any reasonable value of $L_{k}^{\mathcal{G}_1}$ and $U_{k}^{\mathcal{G}_1}$ as well as to any $k = \beta n$, where $0 < \beta < 1$ is a constant.
+Known algorithms for the Fair Top-$k$ Selection problem \cite{asudeh2019designing} do not scale well with the dataset size, especially in higher dimensions.
+Here we establish (conditional) lower bounds suggesting that the problem is unlikely to be efficiently solvable for multi-dimensional data, especially as the dimensionality increases.
+We first consider a special case of the problem in fixed dimensions and then extend our results to any reasonable value of $L_{k}^{\scriptscriptstyle \mathcal{G}_1}$ and $U_{k}^{\scriptscriptstyle \mathcal{G}_1}$ as well as to any $k = \beta n$, where $0 < \beta < 1$ is a constant.
 Finally, we show the problem is NP-hard in arbitrary dimensions.
+In particular, the practical implications of these hardness results are discussed in Remarks~\ref{rmk:3sum}--\ref{rmk:np}.